 Next, NS 9905 East came around the curve in these three views on Track 2.

-Then on Track 1 came NS 8351 East.
+Then on Track 1, came NS 8351 East.
 With Chris Parker and I both hungry, we walked down the stairs but both knew we would be back here tomorrow afternoon much earlier and in better light.
-We drove into Altoona looking for a place to eat and found the Kings Family Restaurant where we had an excellent meal.
-After dinner on the way out of town we stopped at the Railroaders Memorial Museum which was closed but the grounds were open.
+We drove to Altoona looking for a place to eat and found the Kings Family Restaurant where we had an excellent meal.
+After dinner on the way out of town, we stopped at the Railroaders Memorial.

 Conrail Crane.

-Pennslyvania Railroad 2561 Railway Express Agency Refrigerator.
-With that picture taken.
-Chris and I checked out both of the walkway bridges over the tracks.
-There were no trains but gave us ideas for future visits.
+Pennsylvania Railroad 2561 Railway Express Agency Refrigerator.
+With that picture taken, Chris and I checked out both of the walkway bridges over the tracks.
+There were no trains but it gave us ideas for future visits.
 After that, we drove north on Interstate 22 to Tyronne then turned east onto PA 453 to US 22 which took us to Huntington.